RuaJean/Web-scraping-for-netflix-movies/README.md

 - The script includes a retry mechanism that attempts up to 5 retries when failing to retrieve movie pages.
 - For review pages, it retries up to 3 times in case the review section is not found or the page does not load properly.

-## Dependencies

-- `requests`: For sending HTTP requests to the FilmAffinity website.
-- `BeautifulSoup` (from `bs4`): For parsing and navigating the HTML structure.
-- `csv`: For writing the extracted data into a CSV file.

-## Contributing

-If you'd like to contribute to this project, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---